 Are Mini-Splits Worth the Cost?

-- Spaces you aren’t in very often.
+- Spaces you don’t use very regularly.

-- Spaces with hot and cold spots.
+- Locations with hot and cold spots.

 - Expensive electric heat from baseboards, wall heaters or radiators.

-- Costly central heat, either as a result of high fuel expenses or reduced efficiency.
+- Expensive central heat, either due to high fuel costs or reduced efficiency.

-- Older houses that don’t have ductwork as a result of radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Handle All Your Mini-Split Installation Needs
+Our Professionals Can Take on All Your Mini-Split Installation Needs